Mike Bickle (minister): Theology

-Criticism
+Reception

 There has been criticism of Bickle's theology and ministry practices.
 Aspects of his ministry which have been particularly controversial include his view of the prophetic ministry.
 Bickle's ministry was criticized for the sexual activities of some of the ministers that were closely connected with his ministry in the 1980s and 1990s, including Bob Jones and Paul Cain, though neither was directly involved with Bickle's ministry for several years as a result.

 However, as of 2017, Bickle continued to praise Bob Jones and would credit him with the start of the International House of Prayer with no mention of the sexual abuse.

 In 1990 Kansas City pastor Ernest Gruen published a report entitled "Documentation of the Aberrant Practices and Teaching of the Kansas City Fellowship (Grace Ministries)".
 After the publication of this document, Bickle announced that he was submitting to John Wimber's oversight and joined the Association of Vineyard Churches in part to address the issues raised by his critics.
 Bickle later noted that "We were tempted to say that the attacks were all of the devil.
 In retrospect, we see that God's hand in all of this – even using the things that came from Satan's hand as well.
 Some of the criticisms were valid (especially concerning our pride); others were not."
 Since that time, IHOP of Kansas City reported that the two had reconciled and forgiven one another, although an email reportedly from Gruen suggests no such change of mind on Gruen's part.

 Prior to his dismissal for sexual misconduct, Bickle's ministry was endorsed by several American charismatic leaders, including Dr. Jack W. Hayford, Loren Cunningham, and C. Peter Wagner.

 Bickle came under fire from the Anti-Defamation League for controversial statements deemed by them as antisemitic and intolerant of Jews.